 If you completed an Australian Year 12 qualification in or outside Australia in 2013, or will complete one in 2014, admission to most tertiary courses is based on your overall achievement in those studies.

 - For NSW Year 12 applicants, the ATAR as provided by UAC is used.

 - For ACT Year 12 applicants, the ATAR as provided by the ACT Board of Senior Secondary Studies (ACTBSSS) is used.

 - For Queensland Year 12 applicants who are eligible for an Overall Position (OP), and apply to UAC, an equivalent ATAR derived from the rank as provided by the Queensland Studies Authority (QSA) is used to derive an equivalent ATAR.
 This rank is not reported to applicants.
-OPs shown in the Year 12 conversion table can be used as a guide.
+OPs shown in the Year 12 comparison table can be used as a guide.
 Students who complete a Queensland Senior External Examination are not eligible for an OP; UAC calculates a UAC rank for these students.

 - For South Australian and Northern Territory Year 12 applicants, the ATAR as provided by the South Australian Tertiary Admissions Centre (SATAC) is used.

 - For Tasmanian Year 12 applicants, the ATAR as provided by the University of Tasmania, calculated by the Tasmanian Qualifications Authority, is used.

 - For Victorian Year 12 applicants, the ATAR as calculated and distributed by the Victorian Tertiary Admissions Centre (VTAC) is used.

 - For Western Australian Year 12 applicants, the Murdoch ATAR as provided by the Tertiary Institutions Service Centre (TISC) is used.